WiktorB2004/Login_Registration-Cpp/README.md

 # Login Registration System - C++ Practice Project

 ## Overview
-- Start date: 19.09.2023
+- Completed Project of login registration terminal application in c++
-- This is user login and register application which stores data in txt database file.
+- This project is my first contact with C++, so Its main purpose was to write any code and then analyze and learn from it.

 ## Objective
 This project is created to review newly acquired C++ language knowledge, practice usage of Visual Studio and to use "Pragmatic Programmer" tips on making good software.